zqubit/334f21/MidtermProject6/README.md

 Now that you finish the last part, you have a simplified Bitcoin client!
 With transaction generator simulating user's transactions, the system should run smoothly and securely.

 ## Submission
-The final grading of the project will be based on demo video and the project report.
+The final grading of the project will be based on your demo and your project report.

 ### Report
 You need to submit a report that contains the following information.